-Third party insurance will cover you for any injuries or damage you might cause to other people or their property, such as if you have a collision with another car that is your fault.
+Third party policies will cover you for any injuries or damage you might cause to other people or their property.
+For example, if you have a collision with another car that is your fault.

 The main difference between the types of car insurance is the protection of your vehicle in the case of an accident.
 Unlike the other two types of car insurance, comprehensive protects your vehicle.

 Price is another key difference between these policies and comprehensive insurance usually works out cheaper.